ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_window_low_level

     Pass the lower voltage threshold you want the digitizer to use for  window triggering.
-    The digitizer triggers when the trigger signal enters or leaves  the window you specify with NISCOPE_ATTR_TRIGGER_WINDOW_LOW_LEVEL and NISCOPE_ATTR_TRIGGER_WINDOW_HIGH_LEVEL.
+    The digitizer triggers when the trigger signal enters or leaves  the window you specify with :py:data:`niscope.Session.trigger_window_low_level` and :py:data:`niscope.Session.trigger_window_high_level`.
     Units: Volts
     Valid Values:
-    The values of the Vertical Range and Vertical Offset parameters in  niScope_ConfigureVertical determine the valid range for the  Low Window Level on the channel you use as the Trigger Source parameter  in niScope_ConfigureTriggerSource.
+    The values of the Vertical Range and Vertical Offset parameters in  :py:meth:`niscope.Session.configure_vertical` determine the valid range for the  Low Window Level on the channel you use as the Trigger Source parameter  in :py:meth:`niscope.Session.ConfigureTriggerSource`.
 The value you pass for this parameter  must meet the following conditions.
     Low Trigger Level <= Vertical Range/2 + Vertical Offset
     Low Trigger Level >= (-Vertical Range/2) + Vertical Offset
     Low Trigger Level < High Trigger Level